mmterpstra/molgenis-c5-RnaGemini/README.md

 Does it work?
 -------------

 With the right resources every step you see here works.

-+ htseq-count (n=2)
+The resources can also be downloaded from the GATK(.fa/fai/.dict) bundle/Ensembl(.gtf) and some need to be converted from the .gtf format: .rrna.interval_list/.refflat

 How do i set it up?
 -------------------